MurrayIII/UnicodeMathML/README.md

 * Murray Sargent III's technical note "UnicodeMath, A Nearly Plain-Text Encoding of Mathematics" (located at `docs/sargent-unicodemathml-tech-note.pdf` is © 2006-2017 Murray Sargent III and Unicode, Inc. but used in accordance with the [Unicode Terms of Use](https://www.unicode.org/copyright.html).
 * My own Master's thesis is located at `docs/doersing-unicodemath-to-mathml.pdf`.
 I've primarily included it in this repository as a reference for some implementation details, it's not intended (or relevant) for general distribution.

-Changes in Murray Sargent's forked version (https://github.com/MurrayIII/UnicodeMathML-1)
+## Changes in Murray Sargent's forked version
+Murray Sargent's forked version is located at https://github.com/MurrayIII/UnicodeMathML/tree/main.

 * All ASCII letters and Greek lower-case letters are automatically converted to math italic unless they comprise a mathematical function name, e.g., a trigonometric function, or are quoted.
 * The subscript and superscript operators apply to the variable or enclosed expression that immediately precedes them.
 For example, in “E=mc^2”, the base of the superscript object is “c”, not “mc”.
 * The integrand can be attached to the integral via a space instead of the “glue” operator ▒.